 - Pain that lingers after consuming something hot or cold

 - Facial swelling on one side

 - A pimple-like bump on the gums

 - A single tooth that becomes very dark or discolored

 What Is the Procedure Like?

-Dr. Gupta and Dr. Curtis typically complete a root canal in just one visit.
-They’ll start by making sure you’re completely numb so you won’t feel a thing during the procedure.
+Dr. Gupta typically completes a root canal in just one visit.
+She’ll start by making sure you’re completely numb so you won’t feel a thing during the procedure.
 We also offer sedation options to make the appointment comfortable for anxious or fearful patients.

 Next, we’ll create a small hole in the tooth to access the inner layers and remove the damaged or infected tissue.
 Then we’ll fill the root canals with a rubbery substance called gutta percha and seal the opening that was made with a tooth-colored material.

 Also, keep in mind that a root canal removes the blood supply of a tooth, so it will naturally be weaker and more brittle than usual.
 We often recommend a dental crown to restore your tooth’s strength, so it’s a good idea to be careful with hard or crunchy foods and chew on the opposite side of your mouth until that’s been done.